-The Norwegian Media Authority can require written confirmation from broadcasters under Norwegian jurisdiction that infringement of provisions as mentioned in Section 44, third paragraph of the Marketing Control Act must cease.
-Furthermore, the Norwegian Media Authority can prohibit the broadcaster from broadcasting such features if there is such an infringement in these features.
+The Norwegian Media Authority can require written confirmation from broadcasters under Norwegian jurisdiction that infringement of provisions as mentioned in Section 44, third paragraph of the Marketing Control Act will cease.
+Furthermore, the Norwegian Media Authority can prohibit the broadcaster from broadcasting features which involve such infringement.